 Global Lab on Chips Market to register a stable CAGR of 10.8% by 2026

-The global lab on chips market was valued at US$ 4,505.6 Mn in 2017 and is anticipated to register a stable CAGR of 10.8% during the forecast period 2018 to 2026, according to a new report published by Transparency Market Research (TMR) titled “Lab on Chips Market– Global Industry Analysis, Size, Share, Growth, Trends, and Forecast, 2018–2026.”
-Multiple advantages of microfluidic technologies, rise in demand for diagnostics, ballooning global population offering significant growth opportunities, and technological advancements in laboratories has increased the penetration and growth of the lab on chips market globally.
-The market in North America is expanding at a significant CAGR of 10.3% on the backdrop of numerous technological innovations in advanced laboratory equipment.
+According to a new market report published by Transparency Market Research entitled “Lab on Chips Market–Global Industry Analysis, Size, Share, Growth, Trends, and Forecast, 2018–2026,” the global lab on chips market is projected to expand at a CAGR of 10.8% during the forecast period 2018-2026.
+According to the report, the global market will continue to be influenced by a range of macroeconomic and industry-specific factors.

+Multiple advantages of microfluidic technologies, rise in demand for diagnostics, expanding global population offering significant growth opportunities, and technological advancements in laboratories has increased the penetration and growth of the lab on chips market globally.

 For More Details, Request A Sample Report @ https://www.transparencymarketresearch.com/sample/sample.php?flag=S&rep_id=20261